Italian Recipe Book

 How to make lighter broth

 The broth cooked as described in the recipe will be flavorful and rich due to the natural meat fat “melted in the broth’.
+If you want to make lighter broth you can easily de-fat it after cooking and refrigerating.

 To do this, once the broth has cooled to room temperature, then place in the fridge for 3-4 hours.
 You can partially or fully skim off the fat that has solidified on the surface.